3e: Facilitating Engaging Discussions

 In this module, faculty learn activities they can use to launch productive discussions, including Hatful of Quotes, Sentence Completions, and Fishbowl techniques.
-The module also helps instructors balance student participation using wait time, prompts to manage dominant talkers, and techniques to encourage quieter students while also limiting their own talking.
+The module also helps instructors balance student participation in classroom or online discussions and guidance for limiting instructor involvement in discussions.

-To satisfy the module requirements, faculty must apply at least one technique, such as using a Fishbowl activity, wait time, or prompting.
+To satisfy the module requirements, faculty must implement one or more techniques, such as using a Fishbowl activity, wait time, prompting, or providing strategic online feedback.

 Advising Subject Matter Expert(s)